BellPepperStudios/3DS-Shop.github.io/README.md

 # try now
 this will release some time when i finish it but heres the website link with more updates about the app - https://bellpepperstudios.github.io/3DS-Shop.github.io/

+# credit/inspiration
+a friend of mine made a app call wii mart which inspired me to make this but for the 3ds - friends profile: